Tanz0rz/haxe-fmod/extension/examples/studio-api-eventdescription.md

 ## 33
 <!-- FMOD_STUDIO_USER_PROPERTY_TYPE -->
 FmodUserPropertyType carries the same values.
-Numeric properties are readable on native targets only.
-FMOD's HTML5 runtime crashes on them, so the binding reports FMOD_ERR_UNSUPPORTED there.
+Numeric properties are native only (unsupported in HTML5), where FMOD's runtime crashes on them, so the call returns FMOD_ERR_UNSUPPORTED there.
 ```haxe
 import haxefmod.studio.Types;